avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The *V. cholerae* bacterium is usually transmitted by the faecal-oral route, that is, people usually catch cholera by eating food or by drinking water that has been contaminated with human faeces containing *V. cholerae* (Figure 2).
-Barriers to disease transmission include handwashing and hygiene, access to toilets, and clean drinking water (e.g. chlorination of stored water) `Nelson et al 2009`_.
+Barriers to disease transmission include handwashing and hygiene, access to toilets, and clean drinking water (e.g. chlorination of stored water; `Nelson et al 2009`_).

 .. figure:: 7PET_Lifecycle.png
   :width: 750

   Figure 2.
-Life cycle of the current pandemic lineage of *V. cholerae*.
-On ingestion of *V. cholerae* of the current pandemic lineage in contaminated food or water, the *V. cholerae* bacteria colonise the small intestine, multiply, secrete cholera toxin, and are then shed back into the environment by the host in diarrhoea.
-The *V. cholerae* bacteria shed in the stool are in a transient hyperinfectious state that serves to amplify the outbreak by promoting transmission to further human hosts.
+Life cycle of the current pandemic lineage (7PET lineage) of *V. cholerae*.
+On ingestion of *V. cholerae* of the current pandemic lineage (7PET lineage) in contaminated food or water, the *V. cholerae* 7PET bacteria colonise the small intestine, multiply, secrete cholera toxin, and are then shed back into the environment by the host in diarrhoea.
+The *V. cholerae* 7PET bacteria shed in the stool are in a transient hyperinfectious state that serves to amplify the outbreak by promoting transmission to further human hosts.
 Image source: A. Coghlan, inspired by Figure 2 in `Nelson et al 2009`_.

 .. _Nelson et al 2009: https://pubmed.ncbi.nlm.nih.gov/19756008/